-Board meetings are held monthly, usually in Stanhope, Weardale and are serviced by a self-employed administrator who also does much more for us including managing the day to day business of the Friends, communicating with our members and dealing with the disbursement of project funds.
+Board meetings are held bi-monthly, usually in Stanhope, Weardale and are serviced by a self-employed administrator who also does much more for us including managing the day to day business of the Friends, communicating with our members and dealing with the disbursement of project funds.

 We are always looking to recruit enthusiastic, committed and hard-working volunteers to act as both trustees of the charity and directors of the company, who will gain satisfaction from driving the Friends forward and helping us achieve our aims.
-Recruitment of new Board members will be done through an open and transparent recruitment and selection process.

 Interested in joining the team?